 The President has let it slip on several occasions his overriding take on America and humanity at large; his best quip recently being his condemnation of Rep. Paul Ryan’s proposed budget in June, decrying it as “thinly veiled Social Darwinism.”
 And that is EXACTLY how Obama views not only the history of America, but its Constitution as well.

-Social Darwinism is commonly explained as the “survival of the fittest;” those who have the means and ability to rise and/or remain at the top of the social-economic strata have every reason and right to.
+Social Darwinism is commonly explained as the “survival of the fittest”; those who have the means and ability to rise and/or remain at the top of the social-economic strata have every reason and right to do so.
 It is the farthest extent of the libertarian ideology with which the Founding Fathers were inculcated when drafting the Constitution, according to Obama.
 So America was founded on conditions that were “free” for individuals to economically conduct themselves as they pleased –i.e. liberty.
-But that “liberty” spells enslavement and doom to those within the Social Darwinist society who fall or are born at the bottom of it.
+But that “liberty” spells enslavement and doom to those within a Social Darwinist society who fall or are born at the bottom of it.
 And that ability to rise within the Social Darwinist society is hampered even more when one is considered inferior due to ethnicity, religion, or gender by the ruling class which has established it.
-This is what President Obama sees when he envisions America’s birth, and how it still relatively exists.
+This is what President Obama sees when he envisions America’s birth and how it still relatively exists.

 To Obama, the Constitution is a Social Darwinist document –perhaps it’s greatest!
 And capitalism is the inevitable economic system that evolves in a Darwinistic, might-makes-right society.
 The Constitution gives free reign for those with the pre-existing capability to financially and politically thrive under an 18th Century dogma the founders (conquerors!) of the United States followed; establishing a largely lawless land that allowed its ruling class –the wealthy, the white, and the male– to maintain their supremacy generation after generation.